nathaliejanep/nathaliejanep/README.md

 # Hi, I'm Nathalie 👋
 - 🇸🇪 Born in Sweden
 - ⛷️ Living in the mountains of Switzerland, Verbier
-- 🤓 Frontend developer student at Medieinstituet
+- 🤓 Blockchain developer student at Medieinstituet
-- 🌱 I’m currently Javascript, Typescript, React, Angular, NodeJS
 <!--
 **NathalieJaneP/nathaliejanep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.